lambdageek/sealsharp/README.md

 1. Make sure to initialize submodules when you first clone or when you pull changes.

     git submodule update --init --recursive

+2. Run `prepare.sh` to build SEAL and install it into `./build/install`

+    ./prepare.sh

+  The above will also compile the SEAL examples into `./external/SEAL/bin/sealexamples`